Get the code

 By Animesh Singh, Anthony Amanse | Last updated October 11, 2018

 No application is an island.
 Today, developers are adopting integrated microservices and cloud-native microservices architectures.
 But with current application architectures, microservices need to co-exist in polyglot environments.
-In this developer journey, you’ll learn how to deploy a Java microservices application that runs alongside other polyglot microservices, leveraging service discovery, registration, and routing.
+In this code pattern, you learn how to deploy a Java microservices application that runs alongside other polyglot microservices, using service discovery, registration, and routing.